dekoza/mtgpl/docs/_sources/IMA.rst.txt

 :mtgtip:`Genesis Hydra<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/9/49f0118e-4449-4394-b4c1-5b4f83d7bc4a.jpg?1562848462|https://scryfall.com/card/ima/163/genesis-hydra?utm_source=api>`
    When you cast this spell, reveal the top X cards of your library.
-You may put a nonland permanent card with converted mana cost X or less from among them onto the battlefield.
+You may put a nonland permanent card with mana value X or less from among them onto the battlefield.
 Then shuffle the rest into your library.

    Genesis Hydra enters the battlefield with X +1/+1 counters on it.

 :mtgtip:`Genesis Wave<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/0/5007919b-27d3-46e7-a588-ce796709d565.jpg?1562848877|https://scryfall.com/card/ima/164/genesis-wave?utm_source=api>`
    Reveal the top X cards of your library.
-You may put any number of permanent cards with converted mana cost X or less from among them onto the battlefield.
+You may put any number of permanent cards with mana value X or less from among them onto the battlefield.
 Then put all cards revealed this way that weren't put onto the battlefield into your graveyard.

 :mtgtip:`Greater Basilisk<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/8/886e40d7-5677-493d-9ea4-205f50d2aefe.jpg?1562851085|https://scryfall.com/card/ima/165/greater-basilisk?utm_source=api>`